The Puli breed is the epitome of what it means to be loyal.

 They are compact and small, thus are extremely nimble.

-The Puli is able to herd and direct sheep on to particular paths by hopping on to their backs.
+The Puli can herd and direct sheep on to particular paths by hopping on to their backs.

 Pulis are shepherds by nature and are programmed to herd a flock of sheep or livestock, regardless of whether or not they have been raised as a family dog or have never been trained as herders.